When To Call It Quits In a Relationship

 Of course, for some couples, growth and change is not possible.
 How do you know for sure if it’s time to break up, or when it’s time to divorce?
 Your answer lies in the action.

-1. When you make a sincere effort to get you and your partner into a meaningful growth opportunity…. and they refuse to go.
+1. When you make a sincere effort to get you and your partner into a meaningful growth opportunity…. and they refuse to go to couples counseling.

 2. If you meet with an effective, evidence-based online marriage counselor or couples therapist together, your partner will not participate on a deep level.
-They might show up for the appointments but they may continue to blame you, engage in gaslighting, and deny any responsibility for the issues.
+They might show up for the appointments but they may continue to blame you, engage in gaslighting, and deny any responsibility for the issues, which sabotages the couples counseling process.

 3. When the marriage counselor invites them to share their perceptions of the problem, your partner may give voice to a perspective grounded in an absolute lack of empathy for yours.